 In order to better understand the opportunity ahead, consider a few points on the current gaps in payments efficacy in the U.S.:

 People Want to Use Mobile Wallets—But Can’t

-According to research from Blackhawk Network, traditional payment methods are still preferred among consumers, but mobile wallet adoption is on the rise, and could generate nearly $190 billion in transaction value in the U.S. by 2021.
+According to our research, traditional payment methods are still preferred among consumers, but mobile wallet adoption is on the rise, and could generate nearly $190 billion in transaction value in the U.S. by 2021.
 In fact, three out of five smartphone users have a mobile wallet2—you might even be one of them.